Frequently Asked Questions

 Q. We hear a lot about banks these days but what about credit unions?
 Are credit unions growing in size and importance?

 A. Very much so.
 Membership and assets are increasing steadily.
 Let's look at KCCU as an example.

-Since the current CEO Jon Dessau began working at KCCU in 2000, KCCU was approximately $40 Million with 7,700 members and reserves of $2.5 Million and 27 employees.
-There are now over 12,000 members with reserves of approximately $13 million and assets under administration of over $270 million employing over 42 people in the local community.
+Since the current CEO Jon Dessau began working for KCCU in 2000, the local credit union had approximately $40 Million in assets with 7,700 members and reserves of $2.5 Million and 27 employees.
+We are now approaching 10,000 members with capital and reserves of over $16.9 million and assets under administration of over $270 million employing over 42 people in the local community.

-As of the CCUA 2021-22 Report, and the CCUA National System Results Q2 2022, nationally, there are over 10 Million Canadians who have more than $340 billion invested in Credit Unions and Caisses Populaires across Canada, with over 2,900 branches.
-In Ontario alone, there are over 90 credit unions serving 1.4 million members, employing over 6,000 people holding over $40 billion in assets.
+As of the CCUA 2021-22 Report, and the CCUA National System Results Q2 2022, nationally, there are over 10 million Canadians who have more than $540 billion invested in 424 Credit Unions and Caisses Populaires across Canada, with 2,219 locations in over 400 communities.
+In Ontario alone, there are 60 credit unions serving 1.6 million members, employing over 6,000 people, and holding over $87 billion in assets.

 Q. Banks also emphasize personal service in national advertising campaigns.
 When it comes to service, what is the difference between the Credit Union and the Bank?

 A. The people to whom we provide service -- our members -- are our owners.

 Working for the Credit Union, we work directly for the people who own the business.
 We are in business to provide a fair and equitable return to all of our members.
 A very personal bond is established.
 Our personal service goes beyond that of other financial institutions.
 We sit down with people and show them how to manage their budgets.
 Here is an illustration of the differences between credit unions and banks.